nicksen782/OnlineUzeboxPlayer/README.md

 # OnlineUzeboxPlayer
-This uses Emscripten and an Uzebox emulator (Cuzebox or Uzem) to play Uzebox games online.
+This uses Emscripten and an Uzebox emulator (Cuzebox) to play Uzebox games online.
 This program keeps a database of Uzebox roms and can easily switch between games.

 Game Changer and Emscripten Filesystem Configuration: (this program) Nickolas Andersen (nicksen782)